 The Obama administration has granted some 2,000 Obamacare waivers to numerous businesses, labor groups and political cronies.
 More clarity on "fairness."
 Darden Restaurants, the parent company of Olive Garden and Red Lobster, tried shifting some of its workers to part time to mitigate the damaging effects of the law.
 It reversed course under intense political pressure.
 More clarity on "freedom."

 Obamacare's worst provision is the Independent Payment Advisory Board.
 This committee, operating outside of normal congressional oversight, will potentially be setting prices directly and indirectly for one-sixth of our economy.
 Price-fixing always leads to scarcity.
 While the board cannot legally ration care, it can refuse to pay for it — as if there is a difference.

 As the wet blanket of Obamacare spreads over the nation, the limited, tragic vision of our leaders will be revealed.
 The Federal Reserve's money presses will initially hide the costs of the law — the money spent and the lost revenues of economic stagnation.
 But when those costs are eventually passed to the states, already drowning under pension promises, the tragedy will come to an end, the king will have exited the stage, and the blind will see.
 And the poor will suffer.

-At issue: March 23 commentary by Regan Hunt of Kentucky Voices for Health.
+: March 23 commentary by Regan Hunt of Kentucky Voices for Health.
 "Health reforms working already"

-At issue: March 23 commentary by Regan Hunt of Kentucky Voices for Health, "Health reforms working already"
+March 23 commentary by Regan Hunt of Kentucky Voices for Health, "Health reforms working already"